-There is a Good2Go Pass for discounts on the 520 toll bridge (~$3) and Hwy 167, and a Discovery Pass so you can park for free at any Washington State park.
-If you're planning to go to the Olympic National Forest or Mt.
+* I have a Good2Go Pass for discounts toll highways (around three dollars) and a Discovery Pass so you can park free at any Washington State park.
+If you're going to the Olympic National Forest or Mt.
 Rainier, let me know, and maybe we can get an America the Beautiful Pass.
-Oh, and please no smoking in the car.

 Here are a few bits of info, suggested by other renters:

-• The locks go counter-clockwise to lock on Hondas and pull the handle out while pressing the knob down on the driver's door.
+• The Honda locks are CCW to lock.
+And pull the handle out while pressing the knob down on the driver's door.

 • The cruise control button is on the left of the dashboard and must be depressed if you want to use it.